Plants-vs-Zombies-Around-the-World/Plants-vs-Zombies-Around-The-World/README.md

 * LevelRunner is for the scene that manages how the levels work
 * Levels is for the levels that will be used by the game.
 They are going to be json files that will be processed by the LevelRunner scene
 * Shop is for the Shop scene
-* Worlds is for the Scene that manages the level selection and other gameplay features
+* LevelBrowser is for the scenes that manages the level selection and other gameplay features
 * Zen Garden is for the Zen Garden